jeffr49/Sentiment-and-Emotion-Analyser-using-DistilBERT/README.md

 # Prerequisites

 Can be installed through the [requirements](https://github.com/jeffr49/Sentiment-and-Emotion-Analyser-using-DistilBERT/blob/main/requirements.txt) file

-Before running the application, make sure you have the following installed:
+Else before running the application, make sure you have the following installed:
 Python 3.x (preferably the latest version)
 Flask: Python web framework to run the server
 PyTorch